Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL TECHNIQUE AND SAMPLES

-Both precessing and non-precessing asymmetry signals decay with time due to depolarization of the muon spin ensemble caused by (a) microscopic currents and nuclear spins near the muons' sites and (b) a possible gradient of the induction $B$ in the range of muons' stopping distance \cite{Eckstein,Morenzoni_2002}.
-The irregular character of the formers leads to a Gaussian distribution of the probing $B$.
-Contrarily, in the latter case the field distribution is non-Gaussian and an adequate theoretical model is required for quantitative interpretation of the spectral data (see, e.g., \cite{NL,Andreas}.
-However even at very large field gradients (like those in the penetration depth of the extreme type-I materials) the Gaussian approach yields consistent qualitative results \cite{NL}.
+The asymmetry signals decay with time due to depolarization of the muon spin ensemble caused by (a) microscopic currents and nuclear spins near the muons' sites and (b) a possible gradient of the induction $B$ over the range of the muons' stopping distribution (see \cite{Eckstein,Morenzoni_2002} and Appendix below).
+The random character of the former leads, within a good approximation, to a Gaussian distribution of the probing $B$; in such case treatment of the $\mu$SR spectra is essentially model-free.
+Contrarily, in the latter case the field distribution is non-Gaussian and an adequate theoretical model is required for quantitative interpretation of the spectra (see, e.g., \cite{NL,Andreas}).
+However even at very large field gradients (like those within the penetration depth of the extreme type-I materials) the Gaussian approximation yields consistent semi-quantitative results \cite{NL}.

 In case of a two-component medium consisting of domains/regions with zero and non-zero $B$, both precessing and non-precessing asymmetry signals can be recorded at the same time.
-The initial amplitudes of these signals are proportional to the number of muons stopped in each of these domains/regions and therefore proportional to their volume fraction at a specific depth below or height above the surface.
+The initial amplitudes of these signals are proportional to the number of muons stopped in each of these domains/regions and therefore proportional to their volume fraction at a specific depth beneath or height above the surface.
 Thus, $\mu$SR spectroscopy allows one to measure simultaneously both $B$ in domains/regions where it is non zero and the volume fraction of these regions.
-Using LE-$\mu$SR, these characteristics can be measured versus distance on both sides from the sample surface by changing the implantation depth (via tuning the muon energy) inside and the height at which muons are stopped outside the sample.
+Using LE-$\mu$SR, these characteristics can be measured versus distance on both sides of the sample surface by changing the implantation depth (via tuning the muon kinetic energy) inside and the height at which muons are stopped outside the sample.